sdrhodes/ISTA_220/Homework/C#_Chapter_13_Homework.md

 An interface specifies methods and properties that a class that inherits from the interface must provide

 ### 2. How do you define an interface?
-I define an interface as a meeting layer between two entities
+I define an interface as a meeting layer between two entities.
+Includes name and parameters, and a method with no body.

 ### 3. Can an interface have variables, fields, or properties?
 No, a layer cannot contain data

 ### 4. How do you define a method in an interface?
 A method is defined by name, and return type.
-Methods that correspond to interface methods must match parameters exactly, and must be publicly accessible
+Methods that correspond to interface methods must match parameters exactly, and must be publicly accessible.
+Replace method body by a semi-colon

 ### 5. Can you instantiate an object through an interface?
 Why or why not?
+Yes.
+You remove a dependency on a concrete class.
+You don't hard code your code to something that will be hard to change later on.

 ### 6. Using the new keyword, can you declare a reference to an interface?
 Yes, indirectly.
 You can create a new variable.
 Then set the variable equal to an interface if it's under the original variables hierarchy.